TYPE DESIGN INFORMATION PAGE last updated on Sun Jul 3 12:56:19 EDT 2022

 Shanland is at the volatile border between Burma and noirthern Thailand.
 At the Shan Herald News Agency, one can find a number of free fonts for local scripts: AF1SIAM-MediumOblique, AF2SIAM-A, AF3SIAM, AF4SIAM, A_Laikhun, A_Leimork, A_ShanAA, Dai-Dehong (2003, by MengDai Font), A_ShanCC, B_ShanAA, B_ShanBB, Nongtung (1998, by Young King Crow), SaiLonA, Win-ShanNL, X1-SSLMA, X10-SSlm, X11-SSlm, X12-SSlm, X13-SSlm, X14-SSlm, X15-SSlm, X16-SSlm, X2-SSLMA, X3-SSlm, X4-SSLMAA, X5-SslmA, X6-SSlm, X7-SSlm, X8-SSLM, X9-SSlm, A_ShanBB.
 In this list, most fonts were made between 1997 and 2001.
 [Google] [More] ⦿

-SSi sells foreign fonts for Arabic, Urdu, Greek, Hebrew, Armenian, Baltic, Burmese, Cherokee, Cyrillic, Cree, Simplified Chinese, Ethiopian, Inuktitut, Gaelic, IPA, Japanese, Korean, Laotian, Mayan.
+In the late 1990s, SSi used to sell foreign fonts for Arabic, Urdu, Greek, Hebrew, Armenian, Baltic, Burmese, Cherokee, Cyrillic, Cree, Simplified Chinese, Ethiopian, Inuktitut, Gaelic, IPA, Japanese, Korean, Laotian, Mayan.
 Farsi, Punjabi, Sanskrit, Syriac, South Arabian, Tamil, Thai, Tibetan, Turkish, Ugaritic, and Vietnamese.
 Plus musical dingbats.
 Of course, they did not make a single of these fonts themselves.
 [Google] [More] ⦿

 South East Asian TrueType font archive, with Thai, Burmese, Buginese, and Vietnamese fonts, for example.
 At the site of Dr. Vincent Houben, University of Passau in Germany.
 Can't locate the archive any more!
 [Google] [More] ⦿